 The Internet has become more than just a place to spend your leisure.
-This is the platform where users used to sell and buy products, advertise their products to promote business and find partners and friends.
+This is the platform where users used to sell and buy products, advertise their products to promote business, and find partners and friends.
 Hackers who know this are trying to produce as many cyber threats as possible for various purposes.
 You probably think about how to protect yourself from this and not become another victim of the criminal.
-About this and another we will tell you in this article.
+Here I will tell you about cybersecurity rules in this article.

 What is Cybersecurity?

 Cybersecurity is the practice of protecting networks, programs, and systems from digital attacks.
 Such attacks mainly aim to alter, access, and destroy confidential information and standard business processes and extort money from users.
 To safely use the Internet, it is necessary to use different levels of security.

 Top 9 Cybersecurity Safety Rules